Gordon G. Chang

 In 1976, Chang graduated from the Cornell Law School.
-He then lived in Mainland China and in Hong Kong for close to two decades, where he worked as Partner and Counsel at the US international law firms Baker & McKenzie and Paul, Weiss, Rifkind, Wharton & Garrison LLP, respectively.
+He then lived in mainland China and in Hong Kong for close to two decades, where he worked as Partner and Counsel at the law firms Baker & McKenzie and Paul, Weiss, Rifkind, Wharton & Garrison LLP.

-Chang has given briefings at the National Intelligence Council, the Central Intelligence Agency, the US State Department, and the US Department of Defense, and he has testified before the US House Committee on Foreign Affairs.

 Early life and education

 Chang was born in New Jersey to a Chinese father and an American mother of Scottish ancestry.
 His father is from Rugao, Jiangsu, China.

-Chang graduated from Columbia High School in Maplewood, New Jersey, in 1969, and served as class president in his senior year.
+In 1969, Chang graduated from Columbia High School in Maplewood, New Jersey, where he was class president in his senior year.
 Four years later, he graduated from Cornell University, where he was a columnist for The Cornell Daily Sun and a member of the Quill and Dagger society.
 In 1976, Chang graduated with a Juris Doctor degree from the Cornell Law School.

 Career

-Chang lived and worked in Mainland China and Hong Kong for almost two decades, most recently in Shanghai, as counsel to the international American law firm Paul Weiss and earlier in Hong Kong as Partner in the US international law firm Baker & McKenzie.
+Chang lived and worked in mainland China and Hong Kong for almost two decades, most recently in Shanghai, as counsel to the law firm Paul Weiss and earlier in Hong Kong as Partner in the law firm Baker & McKenzie.
 Chang has been elected twice as a trustee of Cornell University.

-Other and related activities
+Commentator

-Chang has given briefings at the National Intelligence Council, the Central Intelligence Agency, the US State Department, and the US Defense Department, and he has appeared before the United States House Committee on Foreign Affairs.
-He is a former contributor at The Daily Beast.
-His writings on China and North Korea have appeared in The New York Times, The Wall Street Journal, the International Herald Tribune, Commentary, National Review, and Barron’s among others, and he has appeared on CNN, Fox News, MSNBC, CNBC, PBS, Bloomberg Television, and others as well on as The Daily Show with Jon Stewart.
-Chang has spoken at Columbia, Cornell, Harvard, Penn, Princeton, Yale, and other universities.
+His writings have appeared in The New York Times, The Wall Street Journal, The Daily Beast, the International Herald Tribune, Commentary, National Review, and Barron’s among others, and he has appeared on CNN, Fox News, MSNBC, CNBC, PBS, Bloomberg Television, and others as well on as The Daily Show with Jon Stewart.

-Chang is a contributing editor for 19FortyFive, an online international affairs website, and serves on the advisory board of the Global Taiwan Institute, a policy incubator based in Washington, D.C.
+Chang is a contributing editor for 19FortyFive, member of the advisory board of the Global Taiwan Institute, and member of the Board of Directors of the Conservative Political Action Conference.